Mobile Search Menu

 When it comes to figuring out what to serve, setting aside gluten-free treats like cookies and cupcakes can be an isolating experience for children with allergies or special dietary needs, says nutrition and wellness expert Samantha Cassetty, MS, RD.
 Instead, Cassetty encourages parents to plan a menu that's safe for all partygoers to enjoy.

 One thing Cassetty strongly recommends doing is checking nutrition labels.
-“All the common food allergens are labelled on the packages.
+“All the common food allergens are labeled on the packages.
 Wheat is a common one, so you can easily detect on a package if it contains wheat.
 Remember that people with celiac disease need their food to be 100% gluten free.
 Some ingredients, like oats, are naturally gluten free but are commonly processed in a facility that also processes wheat.
 So, unless the label says 'gluten-free,' you will want to avoid them."

 Here are some ideas for what to put on a gluten-free menu at a child's birthday party.